6 min

 • Stomach upset, gastroparesis, irritable bowel, autoimmune gastrointestinal dysmotility.

 • Interstitial cystitis, interstitial nephritis including renal tubular acidosis, glomerulonephritis, and autoimmune pancreatitis.
-Vaginal dryness, vulvodynia, chronic prostatitis, autoimmune pancreatitis Fatigue, vasculitis, lymphoma, dry skin and skin sensitivity to UV light.
+Vaginal dryness, vulvodynia, chronic prostatitis, autoimmune pancreatitis, fatigue, vasculitis, lymphoma, dry skin and skin sensitivity to UV light.

 • Treating Sjögren’s syndrome